top of page

 • What is the process of getting the shells back into the water?

-No. The funding to start this program is from the National Fish and Wildlife Foundation (NFWF) as a part of the Gulf Coast Conservation Grants Program (GCCGP).
-Visit NFWF.org to learn more about NFWF, the GCCGP and the other programs that are being funded this year.
+No. The funding to create this program was from the National Fish and Wildlife Foundation (NFWF) as a part of the Gulf Coast Conservation Grants Program (GCCGP).
+The funding for the 2024 shell deployment is from Restore America’s Estuaries as part of their National Oceanic and Atmospheric Administration (NOAA) grant through the Bipartisan Infrastructure Law.

 • Who is leading the program?